 Tapered sharp-edged sampling probes are placed in the center of the upstream and downstream measuring sections.
 The sampling heads shall be centrally located on the line with the inlet tip facing the inlet of the test rig parallel to the air flow.
-The sampling probe tip diameter shall be sized to provide isokinetic sampling within 10~% in the test rig for a test air flow rate of $4250~\text{m}^3/\text{h}$.
+The sampling probe tip diameter shall be sized to provide isokinetic sampling within 10 % in the test rig for a test air flow rate of 4 250 m 3 /h.
 Changing sampling probe tip diameters to maintain isokinetic sampling in the test rig at other test air flow rates is recommended.
-The probe diameter shall be a minimum of 6~mm.
+The probe diameter shall be 6 mm or larger.